FOPTiForest/FOPTiForest/README.md

 - pandas==1.4.1

 # Dataset
-We evaluate all methods on 20 widely-used benchmark datasets, which are available in public [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php), [Kaggle Repository](https://www.kaggle.com/datasets), and [ADRepository](https://github.com/GuansongPang/ADRepository-Anomaly-detection-datasets).
+We evaluate all methods on a large number of widely used benchmark datasets, which can be found on public repositories such as the UCI Machine Learning Repository, Kaggle Repository, and ADRepository.

 # Experiment
-### You can try different `--threshold` (the cut threshold), `--branch` (number of branching factor) to see how the AUC performance changes.
 ### An example for running the code:
-    python demo.py --dataset=ad --threshold=403 --branch=0
+    python demo.py --dataset=ad --threshold=20 --branch=0

+#  Readability
+I will add some comments afterwards to enhance the readability of the code.